ministryofjustice/security-guidance/docs/personnel-risk-assessment.md

 ## The Risk Management process

-The MoJ uses the risk management process developed by the Centre for Protection of National Assets \(CPNI\).
+The MoJ uses the risk management process developed by the Centre for Protection of National Infrastructure \(CPNI\).
 A copy of the CPNI's guide can be found [here](https://www.cpni.gov.uk/ongoing-personnel-security).

 Managers and other risk management professionals **SHALL** follow the process set out in the guide, and maintain detailed records.
 These **SHOULD** be made available when requested by Audit, Group Security, or HR.